Youchen/iOS/README.txt

-This repo is my personal project for iOS.
+This repo is my personal interest to iOS.
-Just coding for fun! =)
+All Coded in Swift, just for fun! =)